AztecProtocol/aztec-packages/docs/docs/tutorials/codealong/contract_tutorials/crowdfunding_contract.md

 A word about versions:

 - Choose the aztec packages version to match your aztec sandbox version
-- Check that your `compiler_version` in Nargo.toml is satisified by your aztec compiler - `aztec-nargo -V`
+- Check that your `compiler_version` in Nargo.toml is satisfied by your aztec compiler - `aztec-nargo -V`

 Inside the Crowdfunding contract definition, use the dependency that defines the address type `AztecAddress` (same syntax as Rust)